 Expired Courses Policy: Maximum numbers of expired credits that may be included on School of Education programs of study (with the approval of the POS Committee) are listed below.
 The age of the course is dependent on the date of expected graduation provided in the POSC.
 If the student does not complete the degree by the expected date, additional current coursework may be required to conform to the limits established below.

-Doctoral Students may use any number of credits up to ten tears old and up to 36 credits that are 11 years old or more at the discretion of their POS committee and the DOGE, so long as no more than 12 of those credits are more than 16 years old.
+Doctoral Students may use any number of credits up to ten years old and up to 36 credits that are 11 years old or more at the discretion of their POS committee and the DOGE, so long as no more than 12 of those credits are more than 16 years old.
 An Expired Course Petition must be completed to justify the use of these credits beyond their expiration year.
 Credits more than 16 years old have been earned in the completion of a previous graduate degree.
 Coursework that does not meet these stipulations may not be used without documented extenuating circumstances and petition to the Graduate College (visit chapter 6 of the Graduate College Handbook for information about the Expired Course Petition).

 Changes in the Committee or to the Program of Study